 2Redemption required the Son of God to empty himself, not by subtraction but addition.
 In the incarnation the Son remained God.
 And although he remained a divine person, he added to himself our humanity yet without confusion, change, division or separation.
 One person was now two inseparable beings.
 Through the incarnation God the Son could now suffer in his humanity.

 In predicating to the Son his actions, we must distinguish which nature is the source.
 The Son thirsts in his humanity whereas he calms the storm in his divinity.
 Divine acts can be done by the Son through his human nature but not by his human nature.
-All acts, whether divine or human, can be predicated to the Son, but not all acts of the Son can be predicated to either nature.
+All acts, whether divine or human, may be predicated to the Son, but not all acts of the Son may be predicated to either nature.